 The Central Valley is Costa Rica’s historical production region.
 It is not only the most populated region but also the oldest coffee-producing region, with first plantations dating back to 1800.

-Most of its coffees are grown under permanent and protective shade in rich and fertile clay and volcanic type soils.
+Most of its coffees are grown in rich and fertile clay and volcanic type soils.
 These soils benefit from a good organic matter and texture thanks to the neighbouring volcanoes of Irazu, Barva and Poas, allowing farmers to produce coffees of a greater intensity and complexity.